-What is the difference between IPL and laser hair removal?
+What's the difference between IPL and laser hair removal?

-She explains, “Unlike laser, which has one densified beam of light, IPL uses a broad spectrum of light with multiple wavelengths, meaning that its energy tends to be scattered, and much weaker.”
+IPL and laser hair removal both use light to heat hair follicles, and prevent regrowth.
+But that’s where the similarities end, as Dr. Yoo clarifies.
+"Unlike laser, which has one densified beam of light, IPL uses a broad spectrum of light with multiple wavelengths, meaning that its energy tends to be scattered, and much weaker," she explains.

 It’s worth noting that the majority of at-home laser hair removal devices rely on IPL.
 The only FDA-cleared at-home hair removal laser available on the market is the Tria Hair Removal Laser 4X, which claims to reduce up to 70% of hair growth after two treatments.

 According to Yoo, there’s a very simple reason why laser hair removal is generally best left to the professionals: safety.
-She says: “Lasers, if operated inappropriately, can cause considerable harm to your eyes and skin.
-If you are interested in laser hair removal, it’s important to do your research and choose a qualified medical practitioner."
+"Lasers, if operated inappropriately, can cause considerable harm to your eyes and skin," she tells us.
+"If you are interested in laser hair removal, it’s important to do your research and choose a qualified medical practitioner."

-So while IPL may be generally safe for home use, laser hair removal should always be done in a professional setting, by a professional.
+So, while IPL may be generally safe for home use, laser hair removal should always be done in a professional setting, by a professional.

-Why hurts more—IPL or laser hair removal?
+Which hurts more, IPL or laser hair removal?

 Typically though, IPL is considered to be less painful than laser hair removal, due to the built-in cooling that many IPL machines have.
-As such, it might be a better option for those with a lower pain threshold.
+As such, it might be the better option for those with a lower pain threshold.

-Dr. Yoo recommends a minimum of six laser treatments over the course of six to nine months, with a top up treatment once a year to maintain the best results.
+Dr. Yoo recommends a minimum of six laser treatments over the course of six to nine months, with a top-up treatment once a year to maintain the best results.

-Can IPL and laser hair removal work on all skin types?
+Do IPL and laser hair removal work on all skin types?

-"Problems arise for very dark skin tones, because some lasers become confused and target the melanin in the skin instead of the pigment in the hair, which results in burning, pigmentation and scarring.”
+"Problems arise for very dark skin tones because some lasers become confused and target the melanin in the skin instead of the pigment in the hair, which results in burning, pigmentation, and scarring.”

 IPL vs laser removal: which is better?

-Just like with electrolysis vs. laser hair removal, there are ultimately pros and cons to each technology.
+As with electrolysis vs. laser hair removal, there are ultimately pros and cons to each technology.